 If you are a merchant who has not yet started using EIS for submitting electronic tenders, please refer toEIS Video Self-Learning Material Setand sign up for EIS so you can submit tenders electronically in the future.

 Purchase DetailsElectronic Procurement Systems (EIS)sectione-contestsyou can also view as an unregistered user.
-In order to allow your company to participate in procurement and procurement procedures when submitting tenders to EIS, you must register the company with EIS.
+In order to allow your supplier to participate in procurement and procurement procedures when submitting tenders to EIS, you must register the supplier with EIS.
 On the other hand, if you are expected to submit tenders/applications outside the EIS for purchase, refer to the procurement documentation, which is also available to unregistered users, or contact the customer for additional information.
 The authority responsible for the EIS shall be:State Regional Development Agency (SRDA).

 To register for EIS: